guan4015/MERGER/README.md

 ## Acknowledgments

-The author thanks Professor Eron Fishler for his help on this assignment.
+The author thanks Professor Lee Maclin for his help on this assignment.